nickgaya/autohalt/README.md

 ## Overview

-Some websites with media content have an "autoplay next" feature to automatically begin playing related content after user-selected content.
-Some users may consider this an anti-feature designed to prolong engagement without the user's consent.
-AutoHalt seeks to turn off such functionality by default, putting control back in the user's hands.
+Take back control of your media viewing experience!
+Prevent sites from automatically playing suggested content after the content that you have selected.

 AutoHalt works by scanning the website's user interface for an element such as a checkbox or button that can be clicked to disable autoplay.
-The extension only simulates user interactions and does not directly modify the page's structure or content.
+The extension only simulates user interactions and does not directly modify the page's content.

-Functionality for each site can be enabled or disabled individually in the extension preferences.

 ## Supported websites

 AutoHalt currently supports the following websites.
-This list may be expanded in future versions.

 * **YouTube**: Turns the "Autoplay" switch to off.
 The user can manually re-enable autoplay by clicking the switch again.
 If viewing a playlist or